2023 Moose River Atlassing Trip Log

 Day 9 (June 17): Atlassing along Quarry Road to “Waxwing Bluff”

-The final day of official atlassing was conducting Point Counts in Priority Square 17UNS17 which required access by road.
-The fact that this square could not be accessed from the river was discovered only 3 weeks before the trip by the participants.
-This square is accessible from Quarry Road, which runs south-west from Moosonee.
-Some of the previous Point Counts were very difficult to access as the road doesn’t extend that far.
-Our 3 teams covered as many existing Point Counts as we could, and created new ones where necessary.
+The final day of official atlassing was conducting point counts in priority square 17UNS17 which required access by road.
+The fact that this square could not be accessed from the river was discovered only three weeks before the trip by the participants.
+However, this square is accessible from Quarry Road, which runs south-west from Moosonee.
+Some of the previous point counts were very difficult to access as the road doesn’t extend that far.
+Our three teams covered as many existing point counts as we could, and created new ones where necessary.
 It is possible to arrange for a taxi to and from the point count area.
-In our case, we prearranged for a driver to pick us up at the Motel at 4:30 a.m. drop our teams off at 3 locations along the road, and pick us up again at 11:15 a.m.
+In our case, we prearranged for a driver to pick us up at the Motel at 4:30 a.m. and drop our teams off at three locations along the road, and pick us up again at 11:15 a.m.
 The terrain was similar to that which we had experienced to date: mixed forest, dry spruce bog and stream crossings.
 We also encountered a maintained ATV trail, hydro cut, rail line and open marshes.

 Portaging through Moosonee (Photo credit: Sheila Craig)